 And Leigh taught them.

-Tall, wiry, energetic, Leigh commands your attention.
+Wiry and energetic, Leigh commands your attention.
 She started this studio 15 years ago.
-She's created a thriving company of highly talented professional teachers who teach all different levels of ballet, tap, jazz, hiphop, and more to kids ages 2-18 in Austin, TX.
+She's built a thriving company of professional dance teachers who teach all different levels of ballet, tap, jazz, hiphop, and more to kids ages 2-18 in Austin.

-Leigh was recently featured in Austin Women's magazine as a local entrepreneur.
-Here are the rest of the images!
+Leigh was featured in the March, 2014 edition of the Austin Woman magazine as a local entrepreneur.